Nghiait123456/GolangAdvance/Proverbs/README.md

 ## Make the zero value useful <a name="make_the_zero_value_useful"></a>

 In go, default values should be left to make used.
 The user will use the packet as soon as a new instace is available without calling an init() function.
 To achieve this, the zero value default must be fully utilized.
-Most of golang's standard packages adhere to this principle. </br>
+Most of golang'sBad standard packages adhere to this principle. </br>

 View mutex packet: